cesarsotovalero/cesarsotovalero.github.io/_posts/2020-6-08-diversity-driven-software-debloat.md

   </a>
 </p>

-JDBL combines a variety of implementations in order to achieve and unique goal: collect the minimun set of classes and methods that are necessary to execute an application for a given workload.
+As we observe, JDBL combines a variety of different implementations in order to achieve a unique goal: collecting the minimun set of classes and methods that are necessary to execute an application for a given workload.
 JDBL is extensible because it is not limited to a single coverage tool.
+It leverages the power of software diversity to break the limitations of the